Jaxson Ryker: Film

+Games

 Lail, as Jaxson Ryker, made his video game debut as a playable character in WWE 2K20.

 Personal life

 Lail is a Christian.
 Lail was married to fellow professional wrestler Jayme Jameson from 2012, but they divorced at an unknown date.
 He married a woman named Stacy in 2015, and they have a daughter together.

 Lail retired from wrestling following his last match at an AML Wrestling on August 27.
 He announced soon after that he had become a deputy sheriff working for the Iredell County Sheriff's Office in North Carolina.
 He was sworn in on September 14, 2023.

 Lail supported Donald Trump's 2020 presidential campaign.
 That year, he tweeted his support for Trump during the George Floyd protests and was criticized by fellow wrestlers Mustafa Ali, Batista, Joey Janela, Kevin Owens, Adam Page, Ricochet, and Sami Zayn.
 Lail has also been critical of Black Lives Matter, calling it a "terrorist group".